 Hazel Woods Preschool Philosophy and Daily Rhythms

-The foundation of Hazel Woods’s curriculum is Waldorf based and follows most of Rudolf Steiner’s philosophies.
-Additionally, we incorporate a variety of educational modalities and use ideals from a great many renowned philosophers and educators including Steiner, Froebel, Mason, Piaget, Montessori, Holt and Dewey.
-Therefore Hazel Woods preschool should not be classified as Waldorf solely, but Waldorf inspired or influenced.
+The foundation of Hazel Woods’s curriculum is Waldorf-based and follows Rudolf Steiner’s philosophies.
+Additionally, we incorporate a variety of educational modalities, and use ideals from a great many renowned philosophers and educators including Steiner, Froebel, Mason, Piaget, Montessori, Holt and Dewey.
+Therefore, Hazel Woods Preschool should not be classified as Waldorf solely, but Waldorf inspired or influenced.

 Steiner’s influence on Hazel Woods Preschool is in the following ideals:

 Education should address the whole child, as a threefold being in the realms of thinking, feeling and willing, as well as spirit, soul and body.
 Acknowledging the whole child stimulates the full spectrum of their being.

 We nurture healthy emotional, physical and social development through experiential and play-based learning.
 By utilizing a broad range of play, physical activity, problem solving, cooperative play, handwork, artistic movement, yoga, and dance we guide their bodies, minds and spirits to become fully integrated.